csi-hamburg/CSIframe/docs/creating_a_new_dataset.md

         - Mind to check whether raw_bids is clean (everything saved to annex, propagated to superdataset?)
     4. `convert_containers`
-        - Convert singularity containers to sandboxes that are used in the pipeline scripts -> Now bidsification of dicoms should be possible
+        - Convert singularity containers to sandboxes that are used in the pipeline scripts
+    5. Ensure that dataset is clean with `datalad status` and `datalad save` -> Now bidsification of dicoms should be possible
 3. Processing
     - `add_data_subds`